Pack3tL0ss/ConsolePi/README.md

 This function also:
 - Configures traffic from the wired interface to NAT out of the WLAN interface if the WLAN has an internet connection.
 (The reverse of Auto-HotSpot)
 - Optionally, with `ovpn_share: true` set in the optional `OVERRIDES:` section of ConsolePi.yaml wired devices will share access to the OpenVPN tunnel if established (via Auto-OpenVPN).
+  > NAT & ovpn_share override with the new NetworkManager based automations has not been tested.  iptables is not installed with Raspberry Pi OS 12 (bookworm)

 > The [ZTP Orchestration](readme_content/ztp.md) feature will enable wired fallback to static/DHCP Server when you run `consolepi-ztp`.  `consolepi-ztp -end` restores everything to pre-ZTP state.
 You do not need to enable it if ZTP is your only need for it `consolepi-ztp` will handle that.